Megzo/livekit-agent-azure/README.md

   OPENAI_API_VERSION: 2024-08-01-preview # check Azure AI Foundry at ai.azure.com for the your version
 ```

+The most trickey envs are `AZURE_OPENAI_ENDPOINT` and `OPENAI_API_VERSION`.
+I could not figure out how to export them using Terraform, so you might have to manually get them from [Azure AI Foundry](https://ai.azure.com).

 If everything is ready, just deploy these two file:
 ```
 kubectl apply -f manifests/secret.yaml